 A Return data – File total data record will be the last record in the return file and will contain a count of all records in the file.

 Structure of return data file

-The example below shows the structure of the return data file containing corrected records for one reporting party.
+The example below shows the structure of the return data file containing identity matched entity records for one reporting party.